Chapter 4 Discussion Questions & Answers

 1. Grant is in a foul mood in this chapter, and he appears to lash out at the children.
 Why is he in such a terrible mood?
 To whom does he compare the students in his diatribe, and what is the point he is trying to convey to them?

 Grant is in a foul mood in chapter 5, and he appears to lash out at or take his frustrations out on the young school children.
 I believe he is in such a terrible mood because he is thinking about how he has the duty to try to change Jefferson before he is killed.
 Grant compares the children or students to Jefferson in his diatribe.
-The point he is trying to convey is that if they don't take the opportunity to become educated and learn how to grow up to become respectable young men and women and not compared to unintelligent hogs.
+The point he is trying to convey is that if they don't take the opportunity to become educated and learn how to grow up to become respectable young men and women and not compared to unintelligent hogs.2.
+The unspoken “rules” that govern social relations between whites and black in the segregated South require blacks to intuit signs and meanings.
+In writing of Farrell Jarreau, the black handyman for Henri Pichot, the narrator says, “To learn anything, he had to attain it by stealth or through an innate sense of things around him.”
+How does this kind of stealth undermine one group’s sense of humanity and keep members of that group in a subservient position?

 The unspoken “rules” that govern social relations between whites and blacks in the segregated South require blacks to intuit signs and meanings.
 In writing of Farrell Jarreau, the black handyman for Henri Pichot, the narrator says, “To learn anything, he had to attain it by stealth or through an innate sense of things around him."
 This kind of stealth undermines one group's sense of humanity and keep members of that in a subservient position by demeaning blacks or colored people as if there are not equal or important enough to engage in a conversation with whites to deliver a proper message to others.